 Giving and collectively charging for intra-fund advice

-This information sheet gives guidance to superannuation trustees and other persons on giving and collectively charging for certain types of simple superannuation advice under the Superannuation Legislation Amendment (Further MySuper and Transparency Measures) Act 2012 (Stronger Super reforms), which modifies the Superannuation Industry (Supervision) Act 1993 (SIS Act).
+This is Information Sheet 168 (INFO 168).
+It gives guidance to superannuation trustees and other persons on giving and collectively charging for certain types of simple superannuation advice under the Superannuation Legislation Amendment (Further MySuper and Transparency Measures) Act 2012 (Stronger Super reforms), which modifies the Superannuation Industry (Supervision) Act 1993 (SIS Act).

 The purpose of this information sheet is to provide guidance to industry about what may and may not be collectively charged, what the record keeping requirements are and to outline the other reforms that may affect the giving of advice.

 ‘Intra-fund advice’ refers to the types of advice that a superannuation trustee can provide to members where the cost of the advice is borne by all members of the fund.
 If you are a trustee that is a registrable superannuation entity (RSE) licensee, under the Stronger Super reforms, you can offer intra-fund advice to members of the fund after 1 July 2013.

 The objective of the Australian Government is that superannuation funds can continue to provide a member with simple, non-ongoing personal advice on the member’s interest in the fund and that this advice can be collectively charged across the fund’s membership: see the Explanatory Memorandum to the Stronger Super reforms (Explanatory Memorandum), paragraph 1.3.

 If you offer a MySuper product, intra-fund advice must be available to all members on the same terms.
 You may offer intra-fund advice on any MySuper product or Choice product in a superannuation fund.
 The intra-fund advice may be provided by you directly or by another person acting as your employee or under an arrangement with you.